TimesysGit/vigiles-buildroot/Readme.md

               https://linuxlink.timesys.com/cves/reports/< Unique Report Identifier>
     ```

-    #### The CVE Manifest
+    #### The CVE SBOM
-    The Vigiles CVE Scanner creates a manifest that it sends to the LinuxLink
+    The Vigiles CVE Scanner creates a SBOM that it sends to the LinuxLink
     Server describing your build configuration.
-This manifest is located in the
+This SBOM is located in the
     ```vigiles/``` subdirectory of your Buildroot output (the same location as
     the text report it receives back).
     ```sh